-- Getting your child used to going to the dentist from a young age is very important, it is recommended that all children should visit the family dentist before their first birthday.
-Making the visits as a family can help if the child is anxious, their teeth should be checked at least every six months.
+- Getting your child used to going to the dentist from a young age is very important and it's recommended that all children should visit the family dentist before their first birthday.

 Who Can Access Dental Care Through The CDS?

-- Children up to their 18th Birthday attending special needs schools, Le Rondin, Le Murier, and Les Voies and those attending the Base Units at St Sampson, Amherst and Le Mare De Carteret Schools.
+- Children up to their 18th Birthday attending special needs schools - This includes Le Rondin, Le Murier, and Les Voies and those attending the Base Units at St Sampson, Forest and La Mare De Carteret Schools.
 Parents or carers of these children may contact the department direct.

 - Looked after children up to their 18th Birthday - Carers and foster parents may contact the department direct.

-- Families in receipt of supplementary benefit (SSD) - Children up to their 12th birthday whose parents are in receipt of supplementary benefit.
+- Families in receipt of Income Support - Children up to their 12th birthday whose parents are in receipt of income support.
 Parents will need to get an e-mail from the Social Security Department sent to the Children's Dental Service confirming that they are in receipt of benefit, or entitled to treatment via the Medical Expenses Assistance Scheme (MEAS) before booking an appointment.

 - Children are accepted for Orthodontic treatment up to their 15th birthday providing they have an Orthodontic Treatment Need (IOTN) Dental Health Component 5.
 (Your family dentist can explain this for you).
-In addition they must visit their family dentist for routine examinations at least one every 6 months, have excellent oral health and hygiene.
-The CDS will not routinely provide other aspects of dental care for these children unless they are specifically entitled to it.
+In addition they must visit their family dentist for routine examinations at least one every 6 months and have excellent oral health and hygiene.
+The CDS will not routinely provide other aspects of dental care for these children unless they are specifically entitled to it